Christmas financial advice

 The Christmas countdown has begun and we have some great Christmas financial advice for you.

 With only a few weeks left until Santa arrives, you might be asking yourself… How will I pay for it all?
-Don’t worry, there is still plenty of time to figure out your budgeting and avoid making any unnecessary purchases.
+Don’t worry, there is still plenty of time to figure out your Christmas budgeting and avoid making any unnecessary purchases.

-Christmas Parties
+Christmas Parties On A Budget

-Going Out With Friends and Family
+Budgeting for Christmas – Going Out With Friends and Family

-First, determine exactly how much you are going to spend over the course of the Christmas period.
-It’s hard not to get into the Christmas spending spirit, but by making a budget, you can encourage yourself to stay on track and within your means.
+Determine exactly how much you are going to spend over the course of the Christmas period.

 Christmas is all about the festive joy, family and friends coming home from abroad.
 It is easy to get carried away with treating yourself.
 This can burn a hole in your pocket, as well as up the scales.
-Try to meet friends for lunch instead of dinner, or even better a festive latte.

-Food Shopping List
+Plan Your Food Shopping List Budget

 Did you know that by taking just one item off your shopping list could save you up to €800 a year according to Magnet Kitchens.

-According to Too Good To Go, the world’s #1 anti-food waste app, a quarter of Irish residents anticipate their households will generate at least a whopping 50% more food waste this Christmas compared to the rest of the year.
-The report also found that bread is the most wasted food over the holidays.
-This was followed closely by vegetable dishes (28%) and fruit (25%).
+According to Too Good To Go App, the world’s #1 anti-food waste app, a quarter of Irish residents anticipate their households will generate at least a whopping 50% more food waste this Christmas compared to the rest of the year.

-Christmas Presents
+Christmas Presents On A Budget

-Chris Cringle is a cost efficient way to buy presents for workplaces or even friend groups.
-Make a list and put a budget of say €20 for each present.
+Kris Kringle is a cost efficient way to buy presents for workplaces or even friend groups.
+Make a list and put a budget of say €20 for each present (but please try to buy something they will use – perhaps from a local craftsperson).
 Only buy for people you really must.
-Shopping online allows you to compare prices and visit deals websites to find the best and cheapest gift options.

 When online shopping use site filter ability to compare and sort product from lowest value to highest value.
 Don’t forget pre-loved sites where you can get reduced electronics and any other items for much better value.